knoxhack/GalacticExpansion/JARS_README.md

 This all-in-one JAR exposes a unified modid `galacticexpansion` which replaces the individual module IDs.

+#### Technical Details

+The all-in-one JAR has been designed to avoid conflicts between modules by:
+- Using a single unified modid `galacticexpansion` instead of individual module IDs
+- Disabling individual module mods.toml files
+- Creating a unified configuration at the JAR root level
+- Providing proper asset paths for all modules

+This approach eliminates dependency errors that would occur if modules tried to reference each other.

 ## Installation

 ### Using Individual Modules